 If you are registered for Online Banking you can now sign in to apply for additional borrowing.
-Just tell us how much more money you need to borrow and if we approve your new loan, you could have the money in your account instantly.
+Just tell us how much more money you need to borrow and we’ll give you an instant decision.

 If you’re not yet registered for Online Banking visit about online where you can find out about the benefits and how to register.